 This is Mike’s first book; there are a number of typos plus a few grammar and craft issues.
 I've read military memoirs and biographies all my life.
 This is not just another one.
 I enjoyed it and will certainly read it again.

 I did read it again.
 And I have re-read selected parts as well.
 It still moves.
 Mr. Mike has kindly said that when a second edition comes out it will address some of my notes, which may bump my rating up a bit.

 28 September 2022

 When I was a kid, I saw Alfred Hitchcock's marvelous 1958 movie, Vertigo.

-A few years ago, I got a DVD of the restored film.
+Over 50 years later, I got a DVD of the restored film.
 It is also a marvelous effort by Robert Harris and James Katz because in 1996 after nearly two years of painstaking effort, and with help from almost anyone who could, they rescued Vertigo just as it was circling the drain of disintegration.
 More should be done, as Harris and Katz have said, but what we have now is wonderful.